Boosting gut health and phytochemicals slow prostate cancer progression

 This nutraceutical supplement, now know as Yourphyto still contains the same quantities of pomegranate, broccoli, green tea and turmeric, shown to be beneficial in the original study, but it has been significantly improved and upgraded.
 This included a process which detected and excluded contaminants such as heavy metals and pesticides as well as measured and standardisation of the candidate phytochemicals, ensuring each batch maintained its consistency, effectiveness and safety.
 What’s more, traditionally, supplements either have extracts of plants or dried whole plants – uniquely, this new supplement has both.
 This, not only, ensures an even wider spectrum of synergistically acting natural elements from the whole plant, it significantly increases levels of the most active phytochemicals responsible for the health benefits. yourphyto gut healthSince 2013 other foods have also been shown to benefit men with prostate cancer, particularly cranberry and organic ginger, both of which have been added to this new design.
 Cranberry has been shown to reduce markers of disease progression and help urinary urgency, especially if combined with other anti-inflammatory foods such as these.
 Ginger, helps with digestion and gut health and is a known bioenhancer, meaning it promotes the absorption of healthy phytochemicals from other plants.
 In addition, as this capsule was specifically made for a national medical trial, the ethical committee insisted on a level of quality assurance unprecedented in supplement manufacturing.

 The trial was led by the same team of doctors and nutritional scientists from Bedford and Addenbrooke’s Cambridge University Hospitals who conducted a similar study 14 years ago.
-This time, they linked up with prostate and gut health experts from Australia, California and London.
 Men with progressive prostate cancer were given the opportunity to try these nutritional interventions before considering radical treatments or hormone therapies, which have significant risks and toxicities which impact quality of life.

 Phytochemicals and probiotics work together: Phytochemicals have numerous modes of actions.
 They reduce chronic disease by dampening down excess inflammation and supporting anti-oxidative pathways which protect our DNA from by-products of energy production and toxic chemicals.
 They improve vitamin D absorption, directly slow the growth of cancer cells and act as prebiotics which helps support healthy bacterial growth and hence improve gut wall integrity.
 It is not a surprise that laboratory studies show they also help the colonisation of beneficial probiotic bacteria after oral consumption.
 In return, probiotic bacteria assist the breakdown of larger phytochemicals to more biologically active components.